- 6.5 PRC Handloads

 - Prone Position Steadiness From a Sitting Position

-- 2019 Deer Hunting with Kaden — Taking His First 4 Point & My First Buck with Cheaters
+- 2019 Deer Hunting — Kaden's First 4 Point & My First Buck with Cheaters

 - Changing Axle Gears in my 2008 Jeep Wrangler JK Rubicon

 February 8, 2020: Just an update on my website rebuild.
 I have most of my articles moved over to this new website.
 I have decided to move from the www.thediyhunter.com domain over to www.diyhntr.com domain to be consistent with my social media accounts of @diyhntr.
 I hope to have the final 40 or so articles moved over to my new website in the coming months.

 I have never been good at keeping a journal and really have never been good at writing, however, I do really enjoy hunting on one side and on the other I enjoy working on the Internet.
 What better place for me to keep my hunting journal than the Internet.
 This website is my Do-It-Yourself hunting and shooting journal.

 A good friend of mine has a journal that he writes his hunting experiences in.
 He can flip back through it and give me the details of the rifle, who he was with and his thoughts at the time of a mule deer hunt that happened twenty years ago.
 How cool will it be for his children to read about their father's experiences back in the good old days?